 Essential reading: Tennis gadgets and trackers to improve your game

-Luckily for us, technology has progressed since then, and has become accessible not only to professional players but also to aspiring amateurs and hobbyists.
+Luckily, other forms of tennis technology have become accessible not only to professional players but also to aspiring amateurs and hobbyists.
 If you hear people banging on about “the internet of things” and are not quite sure what this is about, it is referring to the future where everything around us will be connected.
 Including sports.

 The tennis technology landscape is already exploding with new and exciting technology.
 This is our overview of gadgets and wearables that are changing the face of the game.